Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: architecture of encoder and decoder

 The goal of this loss function is to minimize the gap between the model's prediction noise and the true noise $\mathbf{z}$.
 By continuously optimizing this loss function, the model learns to progressively restore clean images from the noise, given the condition $\mathbf{c}$.
+The L1 loss ensures sharper edges and preserves fine details, while the L2 loss stabilizes training and enforces overall the structural consistency.
+By combining these two losses, we are able to balance the local detail preservation and the global coherence, leading to an improved image reconstruction performance.

 In the generation process, the model begins with pure noise and iteratively refines it into a high-quality image through multiple denoising steps.
 In conditional diffusion models, category information is incorporated to ensure the generated image aligns with the specified category.
 This conditional generation process is expressed as